DOCUSIGN SERVICES TERMS AND CONDITIONS

 3.1 DocuSign’s provision of the DocuSign Transaction Rooms service is conditioned on Customer’s acknowledgement of, and agreement to the following:

-(a) Customer is responsible for all activities that occur in DocuSign Transaction Rooms accessible under Customer’s Account and for ensuring that use of DocuSign Transaction Rooms complies with the Agreement;
+(a) Customer is responsible for all activities that occur in DocuSign Transaction Rooms accessible under Customer’s Account and for ensuring that use of DocuSign Transaction Rooms complies with these Terms;

 (b) Customer has exclusive control over and responsibility for the content, quality, and format of any transaction facilitated through DocuSign Transaction Rooms.
 Nothing in this Service Schedule may be construed to make DocuSign a party to any transaction processed through DocuSign Transaction Rooms, and DocuSign makes no representation or warranty regarding the transactions sought to be effected by Customer’s use of DocuSign Transaction Rooms;